-The Internal Medicine Residency Program at the Icahn School of Medicine produces the highest quality physicians and physician-scientists by fostering a residency program that emphasizes intellectual curiosity, compassion and camaraderie.
+The Internal Medicine Residency Program at Mount Sinai Morningside and Mount Sinai West produces the highest quality physicians and physician-scientists by fostering a residency program that emphasizes intellectual curiosity, compassion and camaraderie.
 Our goal is to create doctors capable of both clinical excellence and academic leadership all in a supportive environment.

 Read about what makes our program unique: our faculty, our curriculum and our residents themselves.

 We have a rigorous program that will give you a thorough grounding in medicine whether you choose to stay with us for our highly coveted three-year program or a preliminary year.
 Read more

 Residency is more than just studying and rounding.
 Living in New York, among all the geographic and ethnic diversity that this city provides is an fabulous backdrop for your training program.
 Read more

 The hospitals of the Mount Sinai Health System select trainees based on their ability and without regard to race, color, creed, religion, national origin, age, gender, marital status, military status, disability, citizenship, genetic predisposition, sexual preference, or any other characteristic protected by law.

 The Department of Medicine accepts applications exclusively through the Electronic Residency Application System (ERAS).
 In November 2015, Mount Sinai Roosevelt name was change to Mount Sinai West.
 The ACGME program may still reflect the old name.
 The program number has not changed.
 Our program number is 140-35-21-301.
 Please select either of "Preliminary," "Categorical," or "Primary Care" tracks.

 - Dean's letter

 - Three letters of recommendation, at least one of which is written by faculty from the applicant's home institution's Department of Medicine